nventive/Chinook.DynamicMvvm/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] **Minor** (Public API was extended)
   - Public constructs, members, or overloads were added.
 - [ ] **Patch** (Public API was unchanged.)
-  - A bug in behavior was changed.
+  - A bug in behavior was fixed.
   - Documentation was changed.

 ## Checklist

-Please check if your PR fulfills the following requirements:
+Please check that your PR fulfills the following requirements:

 - [ ] Documentation has been added/updated.
 - [ ] Automated Unit / Integration tests for the changes have been added/updated.